jcdarwin/ansible-role-mysql/README.md

 ansible-role-mysql
 ==================

-An Ansible role, available via [Ansible Galaxy](https://galaxy.ansible.com), that installs and configures mysql.
+An Ansible role, available via [Ansible Galaxy](https://galaxy.ansible.com), that installs and configures mysql on Ubuntu.

 This role works with [our repo to create a vagrant virtualbox vm](https://github.com/jcdarwin/ansible-roles-vagrant), but is easily modifed to work with actual ubuntu boxes.